sah-comp/bienlein/README.md

 Create these folders and make them writeable to PHP:
 * public/upload
 * app/res/tpl/cache

+Copy the _ _htaccess_ file in public and name it .htaccess.

 Point your browser to http://example.com/install and follow the instructions.